 (Microvariability and Oscillations of Stars)

-(observatory-satellite to look for stellar oscillations)
+(2000s observatory-satellite looking for stellar oscillations)

 MOST (Microvariability and Oscillations of Stars)

-is a Canadian satellite designed to detect minute variations
+was a Canadian satellite designed to detect minute variations

 in the light of stars to study their seismology